nanvel/blog/pages/books.md

 - A Practical Guide to Designing for the Web by Mark Boulton
 - Learning Python Design Patterns by Gennadiy Zlobin
 - The Happiness Project by Gretchen Rubin
+- The China Study by T. Colin Campbell, Thomas M. Campbell II
+- The Great Gilly Hopkins by Katherine Paterson